-With respect to home authorities, respondents from Member States participating in the questionnaire expect that the major benefits from implementing a structured and regular exchange of information are:
+With respect to home authorities, respondents from Member States participating in the questionnaire expect the major benefits from implementing a structured and regular exchange of information to be:

-- First, the possibility of receiving timely information regarding non-compliance issues, application of sanctions and supervisory measures without undue delays and waiting for the regular cycle. - Second, the possibility of making it suitable for all host supervisors, reducing the workload of the home supervisors. - Third, the prevention of excessive and uncoordinated communication between home and host supervisors, thus reducing the workload of the home supervisors, through improved communication management and preparation of information exchange.
+- first, the possibility of receiving timely information regarding non-compliance issues and the application of sanctions and supervisory measures, without undue delays and waiting for the regular cycle; - second, the possibility of making information exchange suitable for all host supervisors, reducing the workload of the home supervisors; - third, the prevention of excessive and uncoordinated communication between home and host supervisors, thus reducing the workload of the home supervisors through improved communication management and preparation of information exchange.

-From a host authority perspective, the main provisions in the RTS stated to be advantages were:
+From a host authority perspective, the main provisions in the draft ITS stated to be advantages were:

-- The possibility to receive comprehensive quantitative information on liquidity and solvency as a part of the single pack, as opposed to receiving and analysing underlying COREP/FINREP data. - The possibility to streamline the work carried out at the authorities' level and minimise the need for ad hoc information requests. - The harmonisation across EU Member States, and the possibility to receive timely information regarding non-compliance issues, application of sanctions and supervisory measures without undue delays and waiting for the regular cycle.
+- the possibility of receiving comprehensive quantitative information on liquidity and solvency as part of a single package, as opposed to receiving and analysing underlying data from the supervisory reporting (COREP/FINREP data); - the possibility of streamlining the work carried out at the authorities' level and minimise the need for ad hoc information requests; - harmonisation across EU Member States, the possibility of receiving information in a timely manner regarding non-compliance issues and the application of sanctions and supervisory measures, without undue delays and waiting for the regular cycle.